soitun/grapefruit/readme.markdown

     ?>

-You also need to delete the file `includes/installed`, otherwise the system reads as having been installed.

 I'm working on eventually adding a ready to use database and instructions after I have some sample data (right now the tracking code is inside of the theme's index (as of this commit on line 53 in `themes/default/index.php`)).